-The Canon PowerShot G16 and the Canon EOS M10 are two digital cameras that were revealed to the public, respectively, in August 2013 and October 2015.
+The Canon PowerShot G16 and the Canon EOS M10 are two digital cameras that were officially introduced, respectively, in August 2013 and October 2015.
 The G16 is a fixed lens compact, while the M10 is a mirrorless interchangeable lens camera.
-The cameras are based on a 1/1.7-inch (G16) and an APS-C sensor.
-The G16 has a resolution of 12 megapixel, whereas the M10 provides 17.9 MP.
+The cameras are based on a 1/1.7-inch (G16) and an APS-C (M10) sensor.
+The G16 has a resolution of 12 megapixels, whereas the M10 provides 17.9 MP.

 The side-by-side display below illustrates the physical size and weight of the Canon G16 and the Canon M10.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the G16 – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M10 is notably smaller (13 percent) than the Canon G16.
 In this context, it is worth noting that neither the G16 nor the M10 are weather-sealed.